Energy Access Relief Fund

-While the Energy Access Relief Fund has been accepting expressions of interest (EOIs) from prospective borrowers, an EOI does not guarantee that the Fund will provide a loan after the Fund closure.
-The ultimate recipients will be determined by the Investment Committee based on meeting eligibility and underwriting criteria, including the size of the business, viability of the business, performance of the business pre-COVID, impact created by the company, and finally, the availability of Fund’s capital, and lending will be subject to the absence of regulatory constraints, timely completion final documentation, and timely satisfaction of conditions precedent, among other factors.
+While the Energy Access Relief Fund has been accepting applications from the prospective borrowers, an application does not guarantee that the Fund will provide a loan.
+The ultimate recipients will be determined by the Investment Committee based on meeting eligibility and underwriting criteria, including the size of the business, viability of the business, performance of the business pre-COVID, impact created by the company, and finally, the availability of Fund’s capital.
+The lending will depend on other factors such as absence of regulatory constraints, timely completion of the final documentation, and timely satisfaction of conditions precedent to disbursement.

 The Energy Access Relief Fund is publicly providing eligibility criteria and key underwriting guidelines to reach a broad range of prospective borrowers.
-The Fund is guided by a steering committee that helps shape the Fund’s strategy to achieve the Fund’s objective of providing energy access relief during these unprecedented times.
-Moreover, the Fund will have 7-8 member investment committee, who will evaluate all qualified borrowers on the basis of merit while meeting the Fund’s objectives.
+The Fund is guided by a steering committee that has been helping to shape the Fund’s strategy to achieve the Fund’s objective of providing energy access relief during these unprecedented times.
+Moreover, the Fund has 7 member investment committee, which will evaluate all qualified borrowers on the basis of merit, while also meeting the Fund’s objectives.

 Companies qualified in Phase I will be invited to submit more detailed company related information in the Odyssey Platform.
 Odyssey, the Energy Access Relief Fund’s technology partner, has been aiding in automating the information gathering and analysis.

-Once companies submit the additional information in the Odyssey platform, it will be analyzed by SIMA, and assigned to a relationship manager, who will start the underwriting process.
+Once companies submit the additional information in the Odyssey platform, it will be analyzed by SIMA, and they will be assigned a relationship manager, who will start the underwriting process.
 Please be reminded that a prompt, accurate, well-organized and a comprehensive response will enhance the credit evaluation process.

 The key underwriting criteria approved by the Energy Access Relief Fund’s steering committee include: